Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

 \subsubsection{Analysis of Representative Datasets and Data Selection}

 Using the screened RPLAN dataset, integration values were aggregated and normalized within each floor plan to enable cross-layout comparison.
-Fig. 2 presents the overall relative integration patterns across different room types, showing median values and interquartile ranges.
+Fig.~\ref{fig:preliminary_combined}(a) presents the overall relative integration patterns across different room types, showing median values and interquartile ranges.
 The results reveal a clear and consistent spatial hierarchy.
 Living rooms exhibit the highest relative integration, with a median value significantly above the per-plan average (normalized to 1), indicating that they function as the primary spatial cores in the vast majority of residential layouts.
 Dining rooms rank second, with median integration values slightly above the average, reflecting their frequent role as semi-public connectors between living areas and other functional spaces.

 In contrast, private spaces such as bedrooms, study rooms, and child rooms display lower relative integration values, generally clustering below the normalized average.
-Service spaces—including kitchens, bathrooms, storage rooms, and walk-in closets—are even more segregated, indicating limited spatial centrality and reduced movement potential.
+Service spaces---including kitchens, bathrooms, storage rooms, and walk-in closets---are even more segregated, indicating limited spatial centrality and reduced movement potential.
 Balconies exhibit the lowest integration values overall, consistent with their peripheral and often externally oriented spatial roles.
 Entrance spaces show moderate integration levels with relatively wide variability, reflecting different layout strategies in which entrances may function either as transitional connectors or as relatively isolated access points depending on design typology.
 Overall, the consistent separation between public and private spaces in terms of integration values provides large-scale empirical validation of common residential layout practice: spaces intended for shared activities tend to occupy more central and accessible positions, while private and service spaces are typically arranged in more segregated locations to support functional separation and privacy.
-Importantly, this conclusion is derived from quantitative evidence over tens of thousands of real residential layouts, transforming qualitative design intuition into measurable architectural benchmarks.
+This pattern, reproduced consistently across tens of thousands of real residential layouts, converts an established design principle into a quantifiable and reproducible configurational reference.